7starsea/py_utilities/README.md

 // We internally use [RapidJson](https://github.com/Tencent/rapidjson/) for cpp parsing Json file<br />
 * python CppGenerator/CPPJsonGenerator.py examples/struct.h

 // merge several static libs into a big one (cross-platform, tested on Window, Linux(Ubuntu), MacOS)
+// see examples/merge-static-libs
 * python merge_static_libs.py libboobar_merged.a libboo.a libbar.a